marczz/mzlinux_pages/system/backup.md

     written in Perl.
     [Configuring and Using Dirvish for Snapshot  Backups ](http://wiki.edseek.com/howto:dirvish).
-    _No longer an active project since 2008_
+    it is no longer an active project since 2008, but still packaged in Debian in 2022.
 -   [luckyBackup](http://luckybackup.sourceforge.net/) (GPL)
     is an rsync-based GUI data backup utility that uses snapshots.
     It comes with a QT gui and is available as Debian package.